The 7 best sea salt sprays for effortlessly beachy hair

 -

-It does give a good amount of grip though, and would be good for anyone with fine hair who finds that waves and curls tend to drop out in a quarter of the time it’s taken to put them in.
-If you run your fingers through your hair after applying you can definitely feel there’s something there, but it doesn’t feel coated or tacky.
+It does have a good amount of grip, however, and we think it would be good for anyone with fine hair who finds that waves and curls tend to drop out in a quarter of the time it’s taken to put them in.
+If you run your fingers through your hair after applying it, you can definitely feel there’s something there, but it doesn’t feel coated or very tacky.

 How we tested the best sea salt sprays

-line up of the best sea salt sprays
+A selection of the best sea salt sprays tested for this guide

 (Image credit: Jess Beech)

-To see if each of the best sea salt sprays delivered the kind of beachy texture we were hoping for we used each of them on clean hair as well as slightly dishevelled day three hair.
-Most are recommended for use on both damp and dry hair, and we tested them on both.
-The ones that made the list were easy to use and added texture, movement, or hold to our hair.
+To ensure that each of the best sea salt sprays that made it into the final guide delivered the kind of beachy texture we were hoping for, we tested all contenders on both clean hair and slightly dishevelled day three hair.
+Most are recommended for use on both damp and dry hair, so we made sure to try them in both instances.
+The products that made the list were easy to use and added texture, movement and/or hold to our tester's hair.

-The good thing about shopping for the best sea salt spray is that they’re all pretty similar, so you can’t really go too far wrong.
+However, the good thing about shopping for a sea salt spray is that they’re all pretty similar, so you can’t really go too far wrong.
 “I’ve never used a bad one,” says Douglas.
 “It’s not about the product but more about how much you use and where you use it.
 They’re all good, you just need to experiment until you find the right amount and technique to get your desired look.”
-The only things you’ll probably want to consider are:
+There are some slight differences from product to product, however, so the things you’ll want to consider include the following factors.

-• Price: There are some really cheap sea salt sprays and some really expensive ones.
-Choose based on your budget and your preferred brands.
+• Price: At the risk of stating the obvious, there are some really cheap sea salt sprays and some really expensive ones.
+Choose one that's in line with your budget and your preferred brands.

-• Scent: “One thing I would say is that sea salt sprays often don’t smell that nice due to the ingredients I think,” adds Douglas.
-“I’m not sure why but I’m guessing that perfume oil might not sit well with some of the other ingredients.”
-Of the ones that we tried, we found that some brands have definitely paid more attention to scent than others.
+• Scent: “Salt sprays often don’t smell that nice due to the ingredients, I think,” adds Douglas.
+“I’m not sure why, but I’m guessing that perfume oil might not sit well with some of the other ingredients.”
+Of the sprays that we tried, we found that some brands have definitely paid more attention to scent than others.

 Jess Beech